crowdfavorite/wp-cf-get2cookie/readme/readme.txt

 #### Removing Cookies From Settings

 To remove a cookie setting from the Addition/Removal section, click the Delete button.
 The browser will prompt for confirmation to delete.
 Then click the Save Settings button to save changes

+### WP Super Cache

+The plugin also has added the capability to integrate with the WP Super Cache plugin.
+It integrates by adding the cookie values for a specific user's browser based on the cookies set in the plugin.
+This way if specific cookies are needed to display different content on the site, they will be honored by the Super Cache plugin.